uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(2em)
 Results show a strong positive correlation between TotalIncidents and Injury (r ≈ 0.96) and a negative correlation between HVI and Fatality (r ≈ –0.57).
 Although counterintuitive at first glance, this may reflect underreporting or mitigation interventions in high-vulnerability areas.
 These relationships were visualized using a log-scaled correlation heatmap, emphasizing nonlinear dependencies that justify the use of both Poisson and Negative Binomial regression models in the next section.

+== 5.4 Summary

+These visual representations are only preliminary and can be used as inspiration for the plots in the actual predictive modelling phase.

 = 6.
 Regression Models and Results
 Regression modeling was performed using Poisson, Negative Binomial, and Logistic regressions, which are standard approaches for count and binary outcomes in risk and safety studies.